Terrenteller/Valheim-Plugins/README.md

 Each plugin in this repo is briefly described below.
 Please refer to settings as defined in source for up-to-date configuration information.

+### Custom Slot Item Lib | [Settings](CustomSlotItemLib/CustomSlotItemLib.cs)

+Allows items to be equipped in custom slots defined by other plugins or a configuration value.

+This is an update and drop-in replacement of [CustomSlotItemLib](https://thunderstore.io/c/valheim/p/nearbear/CustomSlotItemLib/) originally written by [nearbear](https://github.com/nearbear/ValheimBepinexMods/tree/main/CustomSlotItemLib).
+It was broken by an unknown game update and appears to be abandoned.
+More information can be found in the original [README](https://github.com/nearbear/ValheimBepinexMods/blob/main/CustomSlotItemLib/Package/README.md).

+WARNING: Addons made for the original plugin, like [WishboneSlot](https://thunderstore.io/c/valheim/p/nearbear/WishboneSlot/) by [nearbear](https://github.com/nearbear/ValheimBepinexMods/tree/main/WishboneSlot) and [WisplightSlot](https://thunderstore.io/c/valheim/p/ValheimAddicts/WisplightSlot/) by [ValheimAddicts](https://github.com/DerNap/ValheimAddicts/tree/main/WisplightSlot), are compatible with this one, BUT ARE NOT COMPATIBLE THROUGH MOD MANAGERS DUE TO THEIR THUNDERSTORE DEPENDENCY ON THE ORIGINAL PLUGIN.
+The functionality of these two is provided by default to account for this.

 ### Longer Pet Names | [Settings](LongerPetNames/LongerPetNames.cs)

 Increases the tamed animal name input length limit from 10 to 100 characters.